Article Written by Randi G. Fine, Narcissistic Abuse Expert

 If you are wondering whether or not you are saddled with an emotionally needy friend, consider the following questions:

 1. Despite all your help does your friend always seem to be unhappy?

-2. Are you helping your friend more than they help you?
+2. Are you helping your friend more than your friend is helping you?

-3. Does your friend dominate every phone call or interaction by talking about their problems?
+3. Does your friend dominate every phone call or interaction by talking about his or her problems?

 4. Does your friend show little or no interest in your life or your problems?

 5. Does your friend make the same mistakes over and over or choose one destructive relationship after another?

 6. Does your friend feel better after dumping on you and leaves you feeling worse?

 7. Do you wish you could avoid contact with your friend?